NorthEast Plastic Surgery logo

 • Immediately after surgery, you are monitored in the recovery room

-• You are discharged to the care of a responsible adult for 24 hours, with appropriate pain medication and antibiotics
+• You will be discharged with appropriate pain medication and antibiotics

 0-7 days after surgery: